-Whilst we’re on the subject of New Year’s Resolutions, I’ve got a thought provoking guest post from Georgina Rawes from Ethical Consumer, on Amazon and why finding alternatives to Amazon should be a priority in 2017:
+Today I’ve got a thought-provoking guest post from Georgina Rawes from Ethical Consumer, on Amazon and why finding ethical alternatives to Amazon should be a priority.

 Lose weight.
 Stop smoking.
 Worry less.
 Most of us will be making New Year’s resolutions in January and many of them involve giving up bad habits.

-If you are one of the millions of people who purchased books online through Amazon in 2016, we at Ethical Consumer suggest that you give up something a little different this year: the retail Goliath that is Amazon.
+If you are one of the millions of people who purchased books online through Amazon in 2020, we at Ethical Consumer suggest that you give up something a little different this year.
+Yes, the retail Goliath that is Amazon.

-You might think that shopping is a bit of a strange focus for a New Year’s resolution, but the way in which we choose to spend our money has far reaching consequences.
+You might think that shopping is a bit of a strange focus for a New Year’s resolution.
+However, the way in which we choose to spend our money has far reaching consequences.
 Breaking a bad buying habit could do more than you realise.

-In December 2016, we carried out a review of booksellers in the UK ranking them according to their ethical practice across 23 different categories.
+In December 2016, we carried out a review of booksellers in the UK.
+Here we ranked them according to their ethical practice across 23 different categories.

 Amazon scored 0/20.
 Across every single category, they showed a sweeping disregard for ethical practice, including: